lyteword/chspurgeon-tod/volume-4/psalm-101.md

 **Whole Psalm.** This is a psalm of wills and shalls.
 There are nine wills and five shalls.
 Resolutions should be made,

-1\.With deliberation; not, therefore, upon trifling matters.
+1\.
+With deliberation; not, therefore, upon trifling matters.

-2\.With reservation.
+2\.
+With reservation.
 "If the Lord will, "etc.

-3\.With dependence upon divine strength for their fulfilment.
+3\.
+With dependence upon divine strength for their fulfilment.

-— *G.R.*
+— *G. R.*

 **Verse 1.** —

-1\.The sweet work that is resolved upon is to "sing."
+1\.
+The sweet work that is resolved upon is to "sing."

-2\.The sweet singer that thus resolves, namely, David, "l will sing."
+2\.
+The sweet singer that thus resolves, namely, David, "l will sing."

-3\.The sweet subject of the song, "mercy and judgment."
+3\.
+The sweet subject of the song, "mercy and judgment."

-4\.The sweet object of this praise, and the manner in which he would sing it—"Unto three, 0 Lord, will I sing."
+4\.
+The sweet object of this praise, and the manner in which he would sing it—"Unto three, 0 Lord, will I sing."

 — *Ralph Ershikine.*

 **Verse 1.** What there is in mercy that affords ground of singing.

-1\.The freeness and undeservedhess of mercy.
+1\.
+The freeness and undeservedhess of mercy.

-2\.The unexpectedness of mercy.
+2\.
+The unexpectedness of mercy.
 When I was expecting a frown I got a smile; when I was expecting nothing but wrath, I got a glance of love; instead of a stroke of vengeance, I got a view of glory.

-3\.The seasonablehess of mercy is a ground of singing—grace to help in time of need.
+3\.
+The seasonablehess of mercy is a ground of singing—grace to help in time of need.

-4\.The greatness and riches of mercy make the recipiants there of sing.
+4\.
+The greatness and riches of mercy make the recipiants there of sing.

-5\.The sweetness of mercy makes them sing.
+5\.
+The sweetness of mercy makes them sing.

-6\.The sureness and firmness of mercy make them sing—"The sure mercies of David."
+6\.
+The sureness and firmness of mercy make them sing—"The sure mercies of David."

 —From *Ralph Erskine's* Sermon, entitled *"The Militant's Song".*

 **Verse 1.** —

-1\.The different conditions of the righteous man in this life.
+1\.
+The different conditions of the righteous man in this life.
 Not all mercy, nor all judgment, but mercy and judgment.

-2\.His one duty and privilege in reference to them: "I will sing, "etc.
+2\.
+His one duty and privilege in reference to them: "I will sing, "etc.

 (a) Because they are both from God.